Structures and physical properties of V-based kagome metals CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$

 Figure 3(a) and 3(b) shows the XRD pattern of a CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$ single crystal, respectively.
 All of peaks can be indexed by the indices of (00$l$) lattice planes.
 It indicates that the crystal surfaces are parallel to the $ab$-plane and perpendicular to the $c$axis for both materials.
 The insets of Fig. 3(a) and (b) show the photographs of typical CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$ crystals on a 1 mm grid paper.
 It can be seen that the shapes of these two crystals are quite different.
 For CsV$_{6}$Sb$_{6}$ crystals, they have a hexagonal thin-plate-like shape (inset of Fig. 3(a)), consistent with the layered structure and its rhombohedral symmetry.
 In contrast, for CsV$_{8}$Sb$_{12}$ crystals, they have a rectangular shape with relatively large thickness.
 It reflects the orthorhombic distortion of kagome lattice.

 Figure 3(c) presents temperature dependence of the zero-field $a$-axis resistivity $\rho_{aa}(T)$ for CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$ single crystals.
 Both of $\rho_{aa}(T)$ curves exhibit similar trend of decreasing with lowering temperature.
 It clearly indicates that both materials are metals.
-In addition, the residual resistivity ratio (RRR), defined as $\rho_{aa}$(300 K)/$\rho_{aa}$(2 K), is about 1.94 for CsV$_{6}$Sb$_{6}$ when compared to the value of 2.8 for CsV$_{8}$Sb$_{12}$.
+In addition, the residual resistivity ratio, defined as $\rho_{aa}$(300 K)/$\rho_{aa}$(2 K), is about 1.94 for CsV$_{6}$Sb$_{6}$ when compared to the value of 2.8 for CsV$_{8}$Sb$_{12}$.
 It has to be noted that distinctly different from AV$_{3}$Sb$_{5}$, the resistivity curves do not show any anomalies in the whole temperature range (2 K - 300 K).
 Moreover, as shown in Fig. 3(d), again, there are no any transitions in the magnetic susceptibility $\chi(T)$ curves at $\mu_{0}H$ = 1 T with zero-field-cooling (ZFC) mode for $H\Vert c$.
-These results indicate that the CDW and superconducting transitions are absent in both CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$ above 2 K. The $\chi(T)$ curves of both materials exhibit weak temperature-dependence at $T>$ 50 K with very small values.
+These results indicate that the CDW and superconducting transitions are absent in both CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$ when $T$ is above 2 K. The $\chi(T)$ curves of both materials exhibit weak temperature-dependence at $T>$ 50 K with very small values.